matrix-org/synapse/INSTALL.md

 There is currently no port for OpenBSD.
 Additionally, OpenBSD's security settings require a slightly more difficult installation process.

-XXX: I suspect this is out of date.
+(XXX: I suspect this is out of date)

 1. Create a new directory in `/usr/local` called `_synapse`.
 Also, create a new user called `_synapse` and set that directory as the new user's home.